-During operation, your GenMAAX will become hot as a result of friction and the generation of inductive current.
+During operation, your GenMaax will become hot as a result of friction and the generation of inductive current.
 In some instances, particularly during extended periods of heavy load, alternator case temperature can exceed 200 degrees (F).
 Corrections of conditions causing overheating are strongly advised.
 Use extreme caution when handling the alternator or other engine components during or after use.
 Should your alternator become so hot that it emits a burning smell, or if there is indication of discoloration at the pulley or pulley shaft, shut off the alternator immediately and (once it becomes safe to inspect the alternator) check the tension of the drive belt.
 Under and over-tensioned belts are the leading cause of overheating and alternator damage.
-See the Troubleshooting section, later in the manual, for alternator inspection guidelines.
-For those vessels with Life Po4 batteries or very large battery bank The GenMAAX RR (remote rectifier) 250 amp, is recommended exclusively for these applications.
+For vessels with a very large battery bank, The GenMaax RR (remote rectifier) 250 amp, is recommended for these applications.